filecoin-project/venus/CODEWALK.md

 Protocols (goroutines) communicate through custom channels.
 This architecture needs more thought, but we are considering moving more inter-module communication to use iterators (c.f. those in Java).
 An event bus might also be a good pattern for some cases, though.

+## Networking

+Filecoin relies on [libp2p](https://libp2p.io/) for its networking needs.

+libp2p is a modular networking stack for the peer-to-peer era.
+It offers building blocks to tackle requirements such as peer discovery, transport switching, multiplexing, content routing, NAT traversal, pubsub, circuit relay, etc., most of which Filecoin uses.
+Developers can compose these blocks easily to build the networking layer behind their P2P system.

+A detailed overview of how Filecoin uses libp2p can be found in the [Networking doc](networking.md).

 ## Filesystem storage